Is your garden ready for summer? Have you settled into a good routine? If not, now’s the time to start on our list of what pond work to do in June.

 Project: erect trellis for modern ornamental screening

 It’s never been easier to screen off parts of your garden, including the more unsightly paraphernalia of Koi keeping, or perhaps the shed.
 There are trellis panels available in all shapes and sizes, and lots of outdoor paint colours to customise your construction.
 Ornamental in its own right, trellis is also ideal for supporting climbing plants.
 You can attach trellis to the front of existing fencing to disguise it, or to the top of a fence for extra height without claustrophobia.
 Trellis can be used to infill between pergola posts, makes good windbreaks and shading for your Koi, and freestanding panels are useful for partitioning.
 As trellis isn’t prone to wind damage, it doesn’t need the heavy posts that are used for panel fencing.
-Instead, 6cm x 6cm (2in x 2in) posts are adequate.
+Instead, 60mm x 60mm (2in x 2in) are adequate and available from local timberyards although if you use one of the big suppliers, you might have to choose their smallest which is usually 75mm x 75mm.
 Dig post holes and set the timber in concrete (bags of ready-mix are available) or use shorter posts inserted into metal sockets.
 These are available as bolt-down versions for existing hard surfaces, or as spikes for driving into the ground.
 Just be sure you select the correct ones since they’re made for a range of post sizes.

 Mind that pond